Genocide of Serbs in the Independent State of Croatia: Children's concentration camps

 The Independent State of Croatia was the only Axis satellite to have erected camps specifically for children.
 Special camps for children were those at Sisak, Đakovo and Jastrebarsko, while Stara Gradiška held thousands of children and women.
 Historian Tomislav Dulić explained that the systematic murder of infants and children, who could not pose a threat to the state, serves as one important illustration of the genocidal character of Ustaša mass killing.

 The Holocaust and genocide survivors, including Božo Švarc, testified that Ustaše tore off the children's hands, as well as, "apply a liquid to children's mouths with brushes", which caused the children to scream and later die.
-The Sisak camp commander, aphysician Antun Najžer, was dubbed the "Croatian Mengele" by survivors.
+The Sisak camp commander, the physician Antun Najžer, was dubbed the "Croatian Mengele" by survivors.

 Diana Budisavljević, a humanitarian of Austrian descent, carried out rescue operations and saved more than 15,000 children from Ustaše camps.